Launch pricing ends May 22 (CEST). --d --h --m left Lock in your plan

 Automatic recovery

-On the next request, the loader checks for the .loading marker:
+On the next request, the sandbox loader checks for the .crashed file:

-3. WordPress loads normally.
-The MCP server is available.
+2. WordPress loads normally.
+The MCP server stays available.
 The admin dashboard works.

-This means: even if an AI agent writes PHP code that causes a fatal error, the site automatically recovers on the next request.
+So even if a sandbox file causes a fatal error, the site automatically recovers on the next request.
 The MCP tools remain available, so the AI agent can read, fix, or delete the broken file.

 Safe mode